-Level Characteristics 1 Use of proactive strategies by classroom teachers to communicate high behavioural expectations Minor including the RESPECT pedagogical Framework, planning of engaging lessons, positive behaviour reinforcement and consistent consequences for unacceptable behaviours.
+Level Characteristics 1 Minor Use of proactive strategies by classroom teachers to communicate high behavioural expectations including PBL Focus of the Week, planning of engaging lessons, positive behaviour reinforcement and consistent consequences for unacceptable behaviours.
 Referral to student support services may also be utilised.
-2 Unresolved behaviours may be handled by classroom teachers or Administration personnel using a Minor/ variety of strategies which may involve monitoring processes, intervention strategies, family meetings Major or referrals to support staff or administration staff.
-3 Continual, serious or critical behaviour issues are handled by Administration staff using referrals to Major internal or external agencies, alternate programs, monitoring processes or school disciplinary absences procedures.
+2 Minor/ Major Unresolved behaviours may be handled by classroom teachers or Administration personnel using a variety of strategies which may involve monitoring processes, intervention strategies, family meetings or referrals to support staff or administration staff.
+Staff make referrals based on the Behaviour Expectation Matrix and Majors and Minors Document.
+3 Major Continual, serious or critical behaviour issues are handled by Administration staff using referrals to internal or external agencies, alternate programs, monitoring processes or school disciplinary absences procedures.
+Referrals made based on Major Behaviour as outlined in the Behaviour Expectation Matrix.